Nothing like the Holidays: Plot

 At Chicago's O'Hare International Airport, a group of Marines have just returned to the US from Iraq.
 As the Marines leave, one Marine remains and makes his way towards the exit.
 The Marine's name is Jesse Rodriguez (Freddy Rodriguez).
 The film cuts to a house where a man, Edy Rodriguez (Alfred Molina) is on a ladder nailing up a welcome home sign for Jesse.
 The woman, his wife, Anna Rodriguez (Elizabeth Peña) gives him a rather disgruntled look before leaving to prepare for Jesse's return.

 Back at the airport, Jesse finally meets up with his friend and cousin Johnny (Luis Guzmán) and Ozzy (Jay Hernandez), who have come to pick him up.
 On the way to his fathers store, Jesse takes off his eye-patch to reveal that he can still see, but the area around his eye is badly injured.
 After some prompting from Johnny and Ozzy, he reveals that he was the lucky one, as his friend Lenny was not as lucky and Jesse feels some guilt for this.
 On the way, the three pass a park and Jesse tells them to stop.
 The park was their childhood playground and the three take a little time off to play a game of baseball and reminisce.
-While at the park, Ozzy spots Alexis (Manny Pérez), the man who killed his brother, recently been released from prison.
-Ozzy stares at Alexis, and Alexis stares back, however, before Ozzy is able to make his way to Alexis, both Jesse and Johnny hold him back then they make their way to Edy's store.
+While at the park, Ozzy spots Alexis (Manny Pérez), the man who killed his brother and has recently been released from prison.
+Ozzy stares at Alexis, and Alexis stares back, however, before Ozzy is able to make his way to Alexis, both Jesse and Johnny hold him back.